VincentGagnonDev/Wackbid/CUSTOM_TITLE_FEATURE.md

    - `AUCTION_HOUSE_ID`
    - `PLATFORM_KIOSK_ID`

-4. Frontend will automatically use the new title functionality
+4. Frontend changes are complete - no additional configuration needed

 ## Benefits

 - **User Control**: Users can brand their auctions with memorable names
-- **Simplicity**: No action required if users prefer auto-naming
+- **Simplicity**: No action required - the field is truly optional now ✅
+- **Smart Defaults**: Automatically uses NFT name or type for better UX
 - **Discoverability**: Better titles make auctions easier to find and remember
 - **On-Chain Storage**: Titles are permanently stored and verifiable
+- **Clear UI**: Placeholder and help text show exactly what will happen